 I went out again to find an adapter.
 Unfortunately, most of the shops were already closed so I bought some gloves instead to keep me warm the next day.

-I encountered some travel misfortunes during the first day but the beauty of Tampere was more than enough to compensate for the not-so-lucky-day!
+Although I encountered some travel misfortunes during the first day, the beauty of Tampere was more than enough to compensate for the not-so-lucky-day! 🙂

 - Check Finland’s power plug type and bring the correct adapter.
-For reference: Plug Type and Voltage
+Read this for reference.

 - Make sure you have the proper clothing (gloves, bonnet, scarf, thick jacket).
 Finland is really cold during the winter season.